rx-angular/rx-angular/libs/state/docs/snippets/hostbindings.md

 Some examples how to reactively handle basic [`HostBindings`](https://angular.io/api/core/HostBinding) with `@rx-angular/state` `RxState`.

 Sadly `HostBindings` are not able to bind to `Observable` sources out of the box.
-So we have to come up with custom solutions in order still have fully reactive components.
+So we have to come up with custom solutions in order to have fully reactive components.

 In the following examples we will use the `rxLet` directive or the `push` pipe as replacements for angulars `async` pipe.
 `rxLet` and `push` belong to the not yet released `@rx-angular/template` package.